From GPUs to RRAMs: Distributed In-Memory Primal-Dual Hybrid Gradient Method for Solving Large-Scale Linear Optimization Problem: In-Memory Framework for Distributed Large-Scale Linear Optimization

 \subsection{Solving LPs via In-Memory PDHG}

 The step size estimations are used to perform an enhanced PDHG outlined in Algorithm~\ref{alg:pdhg-enhanced}.
-Each iteration executes exactly two MVMs on the accelerator.
-All proximal operators and vector algebra remain on the host.
-Since $\mathbf{M}$ is encoded once, there is neither $\mathbf{K}$ nor $\mathbf{K}^\top$ reprogramming overhead across iterations.
+In each iteration, the PDHG executes exactly two MVMs on the accelerator, while all proximal operators and vector algebra remain on the host: